openaq/openaq-info/FAQ.md

 There are very powerful tools to query the above data.
 One example is using a distributed query tool like Athena or Spark.
 An example of how to do that can be found [here](https://medium.com/@openaq/how-in-the-world-do-you-access-air-quality-data-older-than-90-days-on-the-openaq-platform-8562df519ecd).

 So _why_ can you only access the last two years of data through the API and download portal on the OpenAQ website?

 It comes down to keeping costs down and maintaining API responsiveness.
-As the number of our data records grew upwards of 100 million, it posed a challenge to make all of that information available through an efficiently running API (which also powers the download portal on the site).
-It also costs us a chunk of change to support a big database, so like a lot of open data projects, we opted to store older data in a more cost effective method that lets our API run more reliably and our database be smaller.
+As the number of our data records grew, it posed a challenge to make all of that information available through an efficiently running API (which also powers the download portal on the site).
+It also costs us a chunk of change to support a big database, so like a lot of open data projects, we opted to store older data in a more cost-effective method that lets our API run more reliably and our database be smaller.

 <a name="citing"/>